 The Economic Advisory and Governance Unit

-EAGU are researching the feasibility of further developing the market for alternative forms of social finance for the Third Sector in NI, including Social Impact Bonds, Community Shares, Crowdfunding and Charity Bonds,
+- EAGU are researching the feasibility of further developing the market for alternative forms of social finance for the third sector in Northern Ireland, including social impact bonds, community shares, crowdfunding and charity bonds.

-Previously EAGU played a role in supporting the work of the OECD in carrying out their Review of Public Governance in Northern Ireland, this include:
+Previously EAGU played a role in supporting the work of the OECD in carrying out their Review of Public Governance in Northern Ireland, this includes:

 - liaising with OECD to develop the Terms of Reference for the Review

-- coordinating and implementing the review at various stages e.g. questionnaire, missions, case studies
+- coordinating and implementing the review at various stages; for example, questionnaires, missions, case studies

 EAGU is liaising with other UK jurisdictions to improve the measurement of public sector value and efficiency.